6eff/MakersBnB/README.md

 As a potential guest
 So that I can decide where to stay
 I want to see a list of available spaces for a particular date range

+As an guest
+So that I won't waste too much time
+I want booked nights to be shown as unavailable

 As a potential guest
 So that I can arrange a booking